 Dealing with asbestos materials

-If prior or during demolition works, certain types of asbestos material are found; the Health and Safety Executive (HSE) should be notified immediately.
+The Health and Safety Executive (HSE) should be notified immediately if certain types of asbestos material are found.
 For more information about dealing with asbestos visit the Health and Safety Executive website.
 Read the Asbestos Cement Clad Buildings Guidance (PDF document) on the Health and Safety Executive website.
-Unless the skip operator or contractor is already licensed to transport asbestos based products; a license will be required from the Environment Agency to move any asbestos based material off-site.
+Unless the skip operator or contractor is already licensed to transport asbestos based products.
+A license will be required from the Environment Agency to move any asbestos based material off-site.